ccoskrnl/ccoskrnl/README.md

 # ccoskrnl

 ccos is a hobby 64-bit operating system.
 I'm writing it on x86_64, because I like sadness and misery.
-I do not possess extensive expertise, and I am not a expert in OS designing so it may contains numerous bugs.
+I do not possess extensive expertise, and I am not a expert in OS design so it may contains numerous bugs.
 Actually, many of the design concepts I have implemented are inspired by Windows NT such as ccldr(OS Loader for ccos) and dynamic memory manager and so on.
-WRK(Windows Research Kernel) is an extremely excellent project suitable for those who wish to delve deeper in OS designing.
+WRK(Windows Research Kernel) is an extremely excellent project suitable for those who wish to delve deeper in OS design.

 ## Features